We are supporting people and businesses in the Narrabri to North Star area with opportunities to work, learn and grow their business.

 Students who live along the Inland Rail route are invited to apply for scholarships valued up to $20,000, or the equivalent of $5,000 for every year of study during the undergraduate degree.

-Indigenous people and those experiencing financial hardship are particularly encouraged to apply for assistance.
+First Nations people and those experiencing financial hardship are particularly encouraged to apply for assistance.

 Sponsoring community organisations